ecohen13/elishacohen/content/authors/admin/_index.md

 - Visitors
 ---

 Welcome!
-I am a PhD student of political science at Emory University.
-I hold a MA in Economics from Hunter College, CUNY.
-I study the politics of gender, race and ethnic politics, fairness, inequality and political methodology in the United States.
+I am a PhD student in political science at Emory University.
+I study political methodology with applications focused on gender, race , and inequality in the United States.